 If you’ve got too many cherries to eat and are wondering what to do with lots of cherries, today we’re going to learn the easiest and best way to preserve cherries!
-Yes, I’m going to show you how to pit and how to freeze cherries!
+Yes, I’m going to show you how to pit and how to freeze cherries for months!

 You can store your frozen cherries in the freezer for the next 3-6 months and use them in smoothies, jams, cherry pies, breakfast or dessert cherry recipes.